Hanane25/HananeEssalehi_09_08112021/README.md

 # [OpenClassrooms] Projet 12 - Développez un tableau de bord d'analytics avec React : SportSee

-this projet consists on building a user profile page in React and fetching data from a NodeJS external server.
+This projet consists on building a user profile page in React and fetching data from a NodeJS external server.

 This repo contains the source code of the sports analytics dashboard SportSee